Chardine Taylor-Stone

-Chardine Taylor-Stone (born 5 July 1985) is a British feminist activist, writer and musician.
-In December 2015 Taylor-Stone founded Stop Rainbow Racism to campaign against the performance of ‘Black face’ at LGBTQ+ Venues.
-The campaign began in response to a performance by Drag queen Charlie Hides at The Royal Vauxhall Tavern.
-Taylor-Stone is the drummer for Big Joanie since the band was founded in 2013.
+Chardine Taylor-Stone is a British feminist activist, writer and musician.
+She was the drummer of punk band Big Joanie between 2013 and 2023.
+She founded Stop Rainbow Racism to campaign against the performance of ‘Blackface’ at LGBTQ+ Venues in 2015.

 Early life and education

 Taylor-Stone was born in London and is from a working-class background.
-She was raised in Kettering where at age 17 she first became politically active in the Stop The War Coalition.
+She was raised in Kettering where at age 17 she first became politically active in the Stop the War Coalition.
 She studied a BA Arts and Humanities and Masters in Laws (LLM) at Birkbeck, University of London.

 Career

+Taylor-Stone was the original drummer for the band Big Joanie, started in 2013.

+In December 2015 Taylor-Stone founded Stop Rainbow Racism to campaign against the performance of ‘Blackface’ at LGBTQ+ Venues.
+The campaign began in response to a performance by Drag queen Charlie Hides at The Royal Vauxhall Tavern.